 Receive updated Enactable Process Model from the Galaxy Server

-This scenario aim to assess:
+This scenario aims to assess:

 Ability to receive on all listening PM Tools the up-to-date version of a given EPM.

 Thanks to its automatic polling mechanism, the PM Tool must be able to request the Galaxy Server the last version of a given EPM if this EPM is not locked by the current user.
 In that case, the last version is obviously the local one.